Phildar Phil Flocon Review with Chevron Cowl Pattern!

 Little Cotton Crochet Purse

 Here are a few pics of the starting process for how to crochet a little purse.
-Don’t forget, you can work a chain as long as you like.
-Make sure your foundation chain is a couple of stitches longer than the actual zip because the work shrinks down slightly smaller than the foundation chain.
+Don’t forget, you can work a crochet chain as long as you like.
+Make sure your foundation chain is a couple of stitches longer than the actual zip because the crochet shrinks down slightly smaller than the foundation chain.

 Please do let me know how you get on.
 If you make a purse I’d love to see, you can #zeensandroger and I’ll see it on Instagram or Ravelry it!
 Or just come and say hi!